LeanKit-Labs/autohost/docs/authprovider.md

 ### getActionRoles( actionname ) -> promise( string array )
 This takes the name of an action and returns a promise that should resolve to the list of roles for the action.

-### getUserRoles( username ) -> promise( string array )
+### getUserRoles( user ) -> promise( string array )
-This takes the name of a user and returns a promise that should resolve to the list of roles for the user.
+This takes the user and returns a promise that should resolve to the list of roles for the user.

 ### hasUsers() -> promise( boolean )
 Autohost will actually skip authentication middleware if no users exist in the database and assign the user record { name: 'anonymous', roles: [] } to all requests and sockets.
 This is to prevent weird situations where new services under development lock you out.